Chinese Food

-Zongzi (Rice Dumplings in Bamboo Leaves) 粽子 (zong-4 zi) A traditional Taiwanese recipe.
+Zongzi Recipe (Rice Dumplings in Bamboo Leaves)

 Makes 20 dumplings